brookcs3/Pytorch-UNet/PUSH_TO_GITHUB.md

 **"Already exists" error**
 → The repo already has commits, use `git pull origin main` first

+**"NO FILES FOUND" when running prepare script**
+→ Files are in wrong directory or not named correctly.
+Check the README in the process directory.

 **Audio files in repo**
 → They're gitignored, which is correct.
 Each user adds their own audio files.